-We must be firm and resolute in our own defense--and we are.
+We must be firm and resolute in our own defense -- and we are.

-We must reassert our irrevocable pledges to our allies in Western Europe--
+We must reassert our irrevocable pledges to our allies in Western Europe-and we do.

 But we must also not turn aside from the effort to reduce the threat of nuclear war, both now and for all time.